colinbdclark/mfa-thesis/sections/methods.md

 Guattari: "transversality belongs to the processual subject's engendering of an existential territory and self-transportation beyond it.
 The key concepts involved are: mobility (traversing domains, levels, dimensions, the ability to carry and be carried beyond); creativity (productivity, adventurousness, aspiration, laying down lines of flight); self-engendering (autoproduction, self-positing subjectivity), territories from which one can really take off into new universes of reference" (Genosko 68).

 ### Old Notes

+ The question, either way, is where the of scholar value is placed is dominant in the practice-based research model, and which one is subjugated?
+And when framed as research, what happens to art (and to research)?

 Introducing a music synthesizer instrument into the video compositing signal, for example, produces not just a form of "visual music," but a distinctly media-appropriate effect.